lareza-farhan-wanaghi/gophercises/readme.md

-# Gohercises
+# Gophercises

 ![Completion status: on-going](https://img.shields.io/badge/COMPLETION%20STATUS-ON--GOING-informational?style=for-the-badge)

 ## Description

 This repository contains my solutions for the [gophercises](https://gophercises.com/) exercises.
-Note: All codes are written with my own ideas without viewing the tutorial videos.
+As a challenge, all codes are written with my own ideas without viewing the tutorial videos.

 ### Folder details